Alpharetta Divorce Attorneys Assisting Same-Sex Couples Throughout the Divorce Process

 - Alimony.
 The decision whether to award alimony and how much it should be is based on many factors such as duration of the marriage, sacrifices made by one spouse, and the respective earning capacities of each spouse.
 For same-sex couples, how a judge treats the years they were together before they were allowed to marry will play a huge role in the outcome of alimony determinations.

-Call the Alpharetta Divorce Attorneys at North Metro Litigators Today
+Call the Alpharetta and Woodstock Divorce Attorneys at North Metro Litigators Today